ajdalshov/peugeot-508-winow-wiper-repair/README.md

 ![](assets/component_tester.jpg)

-# DigiKey order list for most suspected components to be replaced
+# DigiKey order list for the most likely components to be damaged

 This is a selection of components that are most likely to be damaged and needed to fix your corroded PCB.
 Most parts here are of automotive grade which usually are a bit more expensive, but they at least fall within spec of the original design.
 I have used all these parts myself on some of the repairs shown above and every repair has been successful and 100% working.